griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### July 25, 2024
+* Added separators to menu items in the RMB->Griptape menu to help group similar items.

 ### July 24, 2024
 * Added default colors to help differentiate between types of nodes.
 Tried to keep it minimal and distinct.
   * Agent support nodes (Rules, Tools, Drivers, Configurations): `Blue`